-Payment Process for International Visitors
+Payment Process for International Individuals

 Visa is an official endorsement to enter, leave, or stay in the U.S. for a specified period of time.
-This may be a special page or a stamp in the visitor’s passport or it is on the I-94 form showing the visa status under which they entered the U.S. for this, their most current visit.
+This may be a special page or a stamp in the visitor’s passport or it is on the I-94 form showing the visa type under which they entered the U.S. for this, their most current visit.

 ESTA is an 'electronic system for travel authorization' used by the U.S. It is not a type of visa.